 - Rick Dindinger, Director

 Rick Dindinger became the Director of the State Personnel Board in August 2019.
-Rick served the Board as an Administrative Law Judge from February 2016 through July 2019.
+Prior to that, he served the Board as an Administrative Law Judge from February 2016 through July 2019.

 Rick has more than twenty years of legal experience.
 His practice focused on employment matters, administrative law, and commercial litigation.
 He represented clients before the State Personnel Board, the Merit Systems Protection Board, the Denver Career Services Board, the Colorado Judicial Department Personnel Board of Review, and the Colorado Supreme Court's Office of the Presiding Disciplinary Judge.
 In 2004-05, he worked as an Assistant Attorney General in the Civil Litigation and Employment Law Section of the Colorado Attorney General’s Office.

 Rick’s board experience includes eight years on the Centennial City Council, five years on the Board of Directors for the Arapahoe County Bar Association, and one year on the board of the Urban Drainage and Flood Control District.
 His civic activities include coaching competitive soccer and volunteering as a Stroke & Turn Judge for youth swim meets.

-Rick earned a Juris Doctorate from the University of Denver Sturm College of Law in 1997.
+Rick received a Juris Doctorate from the University of Denver Sturm College of Law in 1997.
 He also received a Master’s degree in Theology from Gordon-Conwell Seminary (1994) and a Bachelor’s degree in Business Administration from the University of Colorado Boulder (1989).
-Rick has hiked more than 50 fourteeners, soaked in multiple hot springs, skied A-Basin and Monarch, watched fireworks at Grand Lake, enjoyed concerts at Red Rocks, finished the Pike’s Peak Ascent, the Boulder Backroads Marathon, and the Quad Rock 25, biked to the top of Mt.
-Evans and Vail Pass, and toured more than one microbrewery.
+Rick has hiked more than 50 fourteeners, soaked in multiple hot springs, skied A-Basin and Monarch, watched fireworks at Grand Lake, enjoyed concerts at Red Rocks, finished the Pike’s Peak Ascent, the Boulder Backroads Marathon, and the Quad Rock 25, biked the Copper Triangle and to the top of Mt.
+Evans, and toured more than one microbrewery.

 - Susan Tyburski, Administrative Law Judge